 - Complying with remedial teaching or learning experiences.

-The student’s honouring of such undertaking will be monitored by the College and reviewed after a set period by the College/ Chair of the Committee with reference to the College, who may then decide:
+The student’s honouring of such undertaking will be monitored by the Faculty/School and reviewed after a set period by the Faculty/School Chair of the Committee with reference to the Faculty/School, who may then decide:

 a) that the Undertaking has been honoured and to close the matter provided there are no further concerns raised during the monitoring period; or

-b) to refer the case to the College nominee/Panel or to a Committee of Enquiry (as appropriate) for further consideration as to the sanction imposed.
-The College/ Committee could then impose a further monitoring period or alternative outcome/ sanction if the Undertaking has not been met or the student’s fitness to practise remains a concern.
+b) to refer the case to the Case Officer/Panel or to a Committee of Enquiry (as appropriate) for further consideration as to the sanction imposed.
+The Faculty/School or Committee could then impose a further monitoring period or alternative outcome/ sanction if the Undertaking has not been met or the student’s fitness to practise remains a concern.